To win post-pandemic, startups need remote-first growth teams – TechCrunch

 This is going to depend on the goals of your company.
 Are you planning to raise money and need to demonstrate certain KPIs?
 Are you bootstrapping and need to keep the lights on?
 Resources should always be allocated to the most strategic purposes, with the longest-term view you can afford.
 For some companies, this could mean forgoing revenue to focus on viral or word-of-mouth-driven user acquisition to demonstrate to future investors that there’s something special here.
 For other companies, perhaps in lower volume categories like enterprise, it’s about bringing a few strategic logos into the family as a signal to later customers and other stakeholders, including future employees and investors.

 One thing that early-stage companies should always be focused on is building a top-shelf employer brand.
 You will only ever be as good as the talent you attract to your company, and interestingly growth can actually play a role in this.
-The best designers, engineers and product people are often flowing towards the companies that have the best growth.
+The best designers, engineers and product people are often flowing toward the companies that have the best growth.
 In that way, it’s a highly strategic role and function.

 What do startups continue to get wrong?

 You can’t truly outsource growth or any other core function; you can’t tack on customer acquisition after product development.
 At the end of the day, if you really think about it, all a company is, is a customer-acquisition engine.
 This needs to be core; wake up every day and think about growth, not just to hit revenue or user KPIs, but to build the company that the best people are clamoring to work at.
-It’s not about finding someone sufficient to solve your near-term problems; it’s about framing problems in a way that’s so compelling to the most creative, hardest working people so that they can’t get it out of their heads.
+It’s not about finding someone sufficient to solve your near-term problems; it’s about framing problems in a way that’s so compelling to the most creative, hardest-working people so that they can’t get it out of their heads.
 Go for talent moonshots, and figure out how to close them.
 The rest will fall in line from there.

 When should a founder feel comfortable getting help from an outside expert or agency?